shuvadiproy/chat-app-/README.md

 - 🚀 Online user status
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client
-- ⭐ Deploy like a pro — for FREE!
+- ⭐ Deployed like a pro — for FREE!
 - ⏳ And much more!

 ### Setup .env file